mbraceproject/FsPickler/README.md

 ## FsPickler

-FsPickler is a general-purpose serialization library that focuses on completeness and performance.
+FsPickler is a serialization library that facilitates the distribution of .NET objects.
+The implementation focuses on performance and completeness in supported types, including F# types.
 It supports multiple, pluggable serialization formats including Binary, Xml, JSON and BSON.
 The library is based on the functional programming concept of [pickler combinators](http://lambda-the-ultimate.org/node/2243) which has been adapted to accommodate the object oriented nature of the .NET framework.